2xBuild/2xBuild/README.md

 ### Disclaimer
 Views are my own and don't reflect any organization.
 Following/Liking  doesn't mean I endorse them.
 I'm not a certified advisor in any field.
 I use social media for fun and personal sharing.

+### FaQ
+#### Why my Github looks so dry ?
+Cuz I am not contributing publicly much.
+Just when I have mood of building something fun, I do and push it on GH.I see myself more like a founder than a dev :D

+#### Open for job?
+not generally, unless it is such a unordinary opportunity ( not always about money ) which can change my mind.

 <br>
 Thank you <br>